yszxh/CLIProxyAPI/README.md

       ```bash
       bash docker-build.sh
       ```
-    The script will prompt you to choose an environment:
+    The script will prompt you to choose how to run the application:
-    - **Option 1: Local Development**: Builds the Docker image from the source and starts the services.
+    - **Option 1: Run using Pre-built Image (Recommended)**: Pulls the latest official image from the registry and starts the container.
+This is the easiest way to get started.
-    - **Option 2: Remote Deployment**: Pulls the pre-built image specified in `docker-compose.remote.yml` and starts the services.
+    - **Option 2: Build from Source and Run (For Developers)**: Builds the image from the local source code, tags it as `cli-proxy-api:local`, and then starts the container.
+This is useful if you are making changes to the source code.

 4. To authenticate with providers, run the login command inside the container:
     - **Gemini**: `docker compose exec cli-proxy-api /CLIProxyAPI/CLIProxyAPI -no-browser --login`